meteorwebcomponents/synthesis/README.md

 Q: Is it possible to use npm instead of bower for loading polymer and components

 Ans : Yes there is.
-Refer https://github.com/meteorwebcomponents/synthesis#using-polymer-from-npm-instead-of-bower
+Refer [using polymer instead of bower](#using-polymer-from-npm-instead-of-bower)

 Q: Can I use Polymer and blaze together?